Find out what some of our graduates are doing today in pursuing their successful careers.

 The American Welding Society (AWS) offers guidance through its standard terms and definitions to help explain tack welds and how the process should be completed.
 As mentioned before, AWS states that tack welds are joints holding weld parts in correct alignment until final welding is complete.

-Tack welds are able to be made both inside and outside the welding joints.
-They are able to be melted again during the final welding process, and if desired they can become a part of the final weld.
+Tack welds can be made both inside and outside the welding joints.
+They can be melted again during the final welding process, and if desired they can become a part of the final weld.
 This goes for welds made both inside and outside of the weld joint.

-Tack welds should be strong and sized appropriately so they are able to hold up and manage the weight of the materials.
+Tack welds should be strong and sized appropriately so they can hold up and manage the weight of the materials.

 It’s also important to clean tack welds before starting the final welding process, which ensures harmful oxides are removed.